-Another fascinating aspect is the potential universality of certain phoneme patterns.
-Across different languages, some phonemes are acquired earlier by children, suggesting an inherent ease of production and perception.
-These "universal" phonemes could hold clues to the fundamental structures of human communication and cognition.
+Another fascinating aspect is the potential universality of certain phoneme patterns. different languages, Across some phonemes are acquired earlier by children, suggesting an inherent ease of production perception.
+These "universal" and could hold phonemes clues to the fundamental structures of human communication and cognition.

-The hypothesis of a "alive language" suggests that languages actively influence their speakers, shaping their psyche, physiology, and consciousness.
+The hypothesis of a "living language" suggests that languages actively influence their speakers, shaping their psyche, physiology, and consciousness.
 This proactive relationship underscores the need for comprehensive studies of phoneme frequencies and their impact on individuals.